davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 ## Regional tectonic setting and the application of mantle xenolith studies

-The SW North American Cordillera is endowed with an abundance of xenolith localities wherein upper mantle-lower crustal rock fragments were entrained in mainly late Cenozoic volcanic eruptions.
+The SW North American Cordillera hosts many xenolith localities, at which upper mantle-lower crustal rock fragments were entrained in mainly late Cenozoic volcanic eruptions.
 Early studies of a number of these xenolith suites focused on the systematizing of petrographic features and classifying various samples into petrographic groups [@Wilshire1988].